Behat/docs/index.rst

 Behat Documentation
 ===================

+*Behat v2.x is not maintained anymore.
+Please upgrade to v3.x ASAP*

 Behat is an open source behavior-driven development framework for PHP 5.3 and 5.4.
 What is *behavior-driven development*, you ask?
 It's the idea that you start by writing human-readable sentences that describe a feature of your application